Traditional Copywriting Defined – How To Be A Successful Copywriter

 Copywriting means different things to different people.
-In general, of course, it is defined simply as the act of writing copy.
+In general, it is defined simply as the act of writing copy.
 In some cases, that task might be very straightforward.
 Is there good sentence structure?
 Are there any run-on sentences or dangling participles?
 Can I read it straight through and get a general, clear understanding of what’s being conveyed?
 These are basic rules for any good writing.

 Keep it short.
-In print or outdoor, a few seconds is all you usually get.
+In print or outdoor, a few seconds is all you get.
 Make every word count.
 Can you say the same thing in fewer words?
 Then do it.
 Always.
 Same goes for radio and TV.
 Just because you have 30 seconds doesn’t mean you have to fill every second of it with noise.
 (Less is more.
 A picture is worth a thousand words.
 Insert other well-known adage here).

-Avoid puns, hyperboles and in general, slang.
+Avoid puns, hyperboles and slang.
 If it makes you groan (or you feel the need to indicate in your copy that you meant for that to elicit a groan), skip it.
 Don’t over fluff.
 Opt for one perfect adjective, rather than three so-so ones.
 And while slang may sometimes feel like the right thing to do, more often than not, you’ll either be using it incorrectly, or you’ll come off like you’re trying too hard.

-Convey a benefit.
-In the headline.
+Convey a benefit in the headline.
 According to David Ogilvy, on average, five times as many people read the headlines as they do the body copy.
 Don’t assume they’ll get to it in the body copy, (because they won’t), or that they’ll be able to figure it out on their own from all your cleverly placed, subtle little clues (because guess what?
 They won’t do that, either.)

+When you actually sit down to write a script, it also helps to write one column at a time.
+That is, choose to fill in the visuals first and then go back and add copy, or vice versa.
+This will help you flow together a better story—one that is led and artfully complemented by—one or the other.
 With radio, I like to pick a piece of music first—then I play it incessantly in the background while I write the script.
 This not only helps keep me in the right style, but helps me write to a certain beat.
 For instance, I can hear where the dramatic pauses need to be, or where the “money line” needs to go.

 Have an audio hook.
 In radio, a lot can depend on the right words, the right music and the right talent.
 I always try to add an audio “hook” to my radio spots—that is, a tagline or a way to begin each spot or a sound effect or something consistent across a radio campaign.